Greedy Shallow Networks: An Approach for Constructing and Training Neural Networks: Introduction

 \section{Introduction}

+This paper deals with the problem of designing and training a shallow neural network for a given set of training data.
+Such a problem comes up naturally in applications where neural networks are deployed and is the topic of active research, see, e.g., \cite{Reshniak:2021kt,Xie:2020dx,Xie:2019eg} and the references therein.
+For an overview of the area of neural network approximation we refer the reader to the books~\cite{goodfellow2016deep,kelleher2019deep}.

 Shallow neural networks are feed-forward neural networks with a single hidden layer.
-Such networks are known to be universal approximators, in the sense that any continuous target function can be approximated by a shallow network with any accuracy~\cite{funahashi1989approximate,cybenko1989approximation}.
-However, finding a good network approximation for a given function is not always an easy task.
+Such networks are known to be universal approximators, in the sense that any continuous target function can be approximated by a shallow network with any accuracy, see e.g.~\cite{funahashi1989approximate,cybenko1989approximation}.
+However, finding an appropriate (or good) network architecture for approximating a given function is not always a straightforward task, and theoretical estimates rely on nonlinear approximation theory \cite{DBLP:0025268} and only exists in simple settings \cite{Mhaskar2020funct,daubechies2019nonlinear,Petrosyan:2020to}.

-Generally one first has to select an appropriate architecture, which is commonly done according to a heuristic rather than the given data.
-Even though such approach works, it often results in unnecessarily large networks where some nodes do not actually contribute to the approximation. \\ Next, a weight initialization scheme has to be specified.
+Generally one first has to select an appropriate architecture, which is commonly done according to a heuristic rather than the given data, see e.g.~\cite{gomez2009neural,hunter2012selection}.
+Even though such an approach works, it often results in unnecessarily large networks where some nodes do not actually contribute to the approximation. \\ Next, a weight initialization scheme has to be specified.
 The conventional choices, e.g.~\cite{glorot2010understanding,he2015delving,mishkin2015all} are based on sampling weights from an appropriate distribution to normalize the gradients during the backpropagation optimization.
 While such approaches are relevant for deep neural networks, they do not address the issues of shallow networks.
-As a result, randomly initialized neural networks often fail to achieve good approximation in practice, as explained in e.g.~\cite{soltanolkotabi2018theoretical,hanin2019deep}. \\ Finally, the optimization algorithm and such hyperparameters as the learning and decay rates, batch size, etc. have to be selected.
-This choice is generally either based on a heuristic or is dictated by an extensive manual hyperparameter tuning.
+As a result, randomly initialized neural networks often fail to achieve good approximation in practice, as explained in e.g.,~\cite{soltanolkotabi2018theoretical,hanin2019deep}. \\ Finally, the optimization algorithm and such hyperparameters as the learning and decay rates, batch size, etc. have to be selected, see, e.g., \cite{dereventsov2020adaptive}.
+This choice is generally either based on a heuristic or is dictated by an extensive manual hyperparameter tuning, see e.g.~\cite{bergstra2012random}.